Still Have Questions About a Legal Issue? Call 847-395-2200

 If the circumstances require immediate medical attention, contact appropriate care through a private physician or a hospital emergency room.
 If you believe there has been neglect or abuse that represents criminal abuse of the elderly, you should call the police department; initially, you may do this anonymously if you are afraid of retaliation of your loved one.
 Additionally, contact other agencies in your state that investigate complaints of this nature.

-In Illinois, call the Elder Abuse Hotline 24 hours a day at 866-206-1327 or Illinois Department of Children and Family Services at 1-800-232-3798.
+In Illinois, call the Elder Abuse Hotline 24 hours a day at 866-206-1327 or the Illinois Department of Children and Family Services at 1-800-232-3798.
 You should also consider contacting The Law Offices of Robert T. Edens.
 If your loved one has been abused or neglected, we will pursue monetary damages.

 Nursing home neglect and abuse may have tell-tale signs such as bed sores that do not heal or continue to get worse, unexplained bruises or too frequent bruising, weight loss, mood changes in patients such as agitation, depression, combativeness, or any other things out of the ordinary.
 Unfortunately, all too often the signs can be explained away even if it is not the truth.
 If possible, try to get the patient or your loved one to open up to you.
 However, if the fear of retaliation is too great this may be difficult.

 In any case, you should report your suspicions to the proper agency to pursue an investigation or inquire if the facility is currently or has ever been under investigation.
-The Elder Abuse Hotline is available 24 hours a day at 866-206-1327 or Illinois Department of Children and Family Services at 1-800-232-3798.
+The Elder Abuse Hotline is available 24 hours a day at 866-206-1327 or the Illinois Department of Children and Family Services at 1-800-232-3798.
 You should also consider contacting The Law Offices of Robert T. Edens.
 If your loved one has been abused or neglected, we will pursue monetary damages.

 Neglect is defined as the failure to provide services essential to a person’s health and safety, such as food, shelter, clothing, supervision, and medical care.
 Such failures can be intentional or simply careless but will determine whether a case against a nursing home is for neglect or abuse.